LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 #### Completion message

 A completion message provides a brief summary and congratulatory message to the lab user.
 This is accomplished by creating a dedicated page in the lab instructions, using Markdown.
 This should be the last or next to last section in the lab.
-As a best practice, you should indicate that the user should click Continue to proceed to next page.
+As a best practice, you should indicate that the user should select Continue to proceed to next page.

 #### Lab Instruction Placement